 After each decade’s census, state officials redraw the boundaries of the congressional and state legislative districts in their states to account for population shifts.

-For detailed information about the Census please visit their web site.
+For detailed information about the Census please visit the U.S. Decennial Census website.